Merkoba/Doctor/README.md

-This tool allows you to build documentation for your project through XML syntax.
+Doctor allows you to build documentation for your project through XML syntax.

-It can be configured through some settings and different sections of the documentation can be created, which are fully HTML compatible.
+It can be configured through some settings, and different sections of the documentation can be created, which are fully HTML compatible.

 To install: